 So then this weekend came around and watching myself work was almost as bad as watching paint dry.
 My heart is screaming that we are SOOOO far behind and my back is telling me “So what?” and just not allowing me to move any faster then a fricking snail’s pace.
 It is also draining me like few injuries I’ve had in the past – I once tore the cartilage between three of my ribs as well as cracked a rib on top of it and the way that injury just would not stop reminds me of this back injury.
 It just won’t let me be.
 I take a step – it stops me.
 I bend over – it stops me.
 I try to sit – it stops me.
 It’s like a wall.
 I would take a bum knee or a bad foot over this – those things I can work around (and have many times) this is just a pain in the ass.
 With that rant out of the way there remains little I can do about it except to work as fast as I can (as I have been doing since the beginning) even if it feels like I really am building Rome now.

 Meanwhile, while I was still desperately trying to keep working regardless, Joe showed up (or got up early without ever bothering to tell me) and finished several projects I had begun on the house and had planned to finish this weekend.
 He not only got them done, he did it right, without complaint, without my having to ask, or beg, or admit my own failure.
 He just finished them and helped me up the stairs and told me I didn’t have to do them, or worry about them anymore, because they were done.
 It was the nicest thing any man has ever done for me.
-And when I apologized for not being able to do some things as quickly etc he simply told me that we have all the rest of our lives.
-So I’m still working on the house but I know now that I really am not alone and this really is not just my project – it’s “our” project and we’re both really doing this so we can finally be together all the time.
+So I’m still working on the house but I know now that I really am not alone all the time at least.